Delivering a better experience.

 Use this simple article to familiarise yourself with the levels and gain some simple and practical ideas to create texture-modified meals in your kitchen.

-For further information and recipe inspiration, you can download our Guide to the IDDSI Framework here We also recommend that you read more about the IDDSI Framework at iddsi.org as well as download the free app.
+We also recommend that you read more about the IDDSI levels and Framework at iddsi.org as well as download the free app.

 What does IDDSI stand for?